TV on the Radio

 TV on the Radio (TVOTR) is an American rock band from Brooklyn, New York, formed in 2001.
 The band consists of Tunde Adebimpe (vocals, loops), Dave Sitek (guitars, keyboards, loops), Kyp Malone (vocals, guitars, bass, loops), and Jaleel Bunton (drums, bass, vocals, loops, guitars).
 Gerard Smith (bass, keyboards, loops) was a member of the band from 2005 until his death in 2011.

 TVOTR has released five studio albums: Desperate Youth, Blood Thirsty Babes (2004), Return to Cookie Mountain (2006), Dear Science (2008), Nine Types of Light (2011), and Seeds (2014), alongside several EPs.

 History

 2001–2005: Formation, Young Liars, and Desperate Youth, Blood Thirsty Babes

-The first release from TV on the Radio (initially just founding members Adebimpe and Sitek) was the self-released OK Calculator (the title being a reference to Radiohead's album OK Computer.)
+The first release from TV on the Radio (initially just founding members Adebimpe and Sitek) was the self-published OK Calculator, the title being a reference to Radiohead's 1997 album, OK Computer.
 They were later joined by Kyp Malone and released the Young Liars EP in 2003.
 This was followed by the full-length Desperate Youth, Blood Thirsty Babes, which earned the band the 2004 Shortlist Music Prize.
 They released a second EP, New Health Rock, later that year.